UnlockedLabs/intro-to-web-dev-curriculum/content/user-input-with-forms/reading/text-inputs/_index.md

 {{% notice blue Note "rocket"%}}
 Form inputs will NOT look exactly the same in all browsers.
 However, the inputs *should* function the same way.
-Use [caniuse.com](https://caniuse.com), if there is ever a question of browser support for a certain feature.
 {{% /notice %}}

 {{% notice blue Example "rocket" %}}